burstable-ai/burst/docs/source/examples.rst

    [I 2021-07-07 17:56:44.308 ServerApp]  or http://127.0.0.1:8888/lab
    [I 2021-07-07 17:56:44.308 ServerApp] Use Control-C to stop this server and shut down all kernels (twice to skip confirmation).

-Cut and paste the URL provided (e.g., ``http://127.0.0.1:8888/lab``) into a web browser, and it should load the JupyterLab environment.
+Cut and paste the local URL provided (``http://127.0.0.1:8888/lab``) into a web browser, and it should load the JupyterLab environment.

 Open the ``CIFAR10_CNN.ipynb``.
 You can step through the notebook one cell at a time to train and test a convolutional neural net.
 Notice in Cell [5] that the notebook is indeed running on a GPU, with CUDA enabled.